 Superintendent of Public Instruction

-Patricia I. Wright

-Assistant Superintendent for Instruction
+James F. LaneAssistant Superintendent for Instruction

-Linda M. Wallinger

-Office of Middle and High School Instructional Services
+Steven M. Constantino Office of Science, Technology, Engineering, and Mathematics Tina Manglicmot, Director

-Paula J. Klonowski, Science Coordinator
+Anne Petersen, Science Coordinator

-Office of Elementary Instructional Services

-Mark R. Allan, Director
+Laura Casdorph, Science Specialist

-Barbara P. Young, Science Specialist
+Myra Thayer, Science Specialist

 Notice to Reader

+.

-The Virginia Department of Education does not unlawfully discriminate on the basis of race, color, sex, national origin, age, or disability in employment or in its educational programs or services.
+The Virginia Department of Education does not discriminate on the basis of race, sex, color, national origin, religion, sexual orientation, gender identity, age, political affiliation, or against otherwise qualified persons with disabilities.

-PrefaceThe Standards of Learning in this publication represent a significant development in public education in Virginia.
-These standards focus on the scientific knowledge and skills all students need for the future, and they have been aligned with national expectations for postsecondary success.
+Preface

-The Standards of Learning provide a framework for instructional programs designed to raise the academic achievement of all students in Virginia and are an important part of Virginia’s efforts to provide challenging educational programs in the public schools.
+In 1995, the Virginia Board of Education published Standards of Learning in English, mathematics, science, and history and social science for kindergarten through grade 12.
+Subsequently, Standards of Learning were developed for all academic content areas.
+The Standards of Learning provide a framework for instructional programs designed to raise the academic achievement of all students in Virginia, and to prepare students for post-secondary success.
+School divisions and teachers incorporate the standards in local curriculum and classroom instruction.

 The Standards of Learning set reasonable targets and expectations for what teachers must teach and students must learn.
 The standards are not intended to encompass the entire curriculum for a given grade level or course or to prescribe how the content should be taught; the standards are to be incorporated into a broader, locally designed curriculum.
 Teachers are encouraged to go beyond the standards and select instructional strategies and assessment methods appropriate for their students.

-The Standards of Learning are recognized as a model for other states.
-They were developed through a series of public hearings and the efforts of parents, teachers, representatives from higher education, and business and industry leaders.
-The standards set clear, concise, and measurable academic expectations for young people.
+The Standards of Learning were developed through a series of public hearings and the efforts of parents, teachers, representatives from higher education, science education organizations, and business and industry leaders.
+The standards set clear and concise academic expectations for young people.
 Parents are encouraged to work with their children to help them achieve these academic standards.

 Introduction

 The Science Standards of Learning for Virginia Public Schools identify academic content for essential components of the science curriculum at different grade levels.
-Standards are identified for kindergarten through grade five, for middle school, and for a core set of high school courses — Earth Science, Biology, Chemistry, and Physics.
-Throughout a student’s science schooling from kindergarten through grade six, content strands, or topics are included.
-The Standards of Learning in each strand progress in complexity as they are studied at various grade levels in grades K-6, and are represented indirectly throughout the high school courses.
+The content of the standards, in conjunction with effective instruction, provide a platform for creating scientifically literate students.
+The Science Standards of Learning reflect a vertical progression of content and practices.
+The Standards of Learning contain content strands or topics that progress in complexity as they are studied at various grade levels in grades K-5, and are represented indirectly throughout the middle and high school courses.
 These strands are

-Scientific Investigation, Reasoning, and Logic;
+Scientific Skills and Processes

-Force, Motion, and Energy;
+Force, Motion, and Energy

-Matter;

-Life Processes;
+Matter

-Living Systems;
+Living Systems and Processes

-Interrelationships in Earth/Space Systems;

-Earth Patterns, Cycles, and Change; and
+Earth and Space Systems

-Earth Resources.
+Earth Resources

-Five key components of the science standards that are critical to implementation and necessary for student success in achieving science literacy are 1) Goals; 2) K-12 Safety; 3) Instructional Technology; 4) Investigate and Understand; and 5) Application.
+Five key components of the science standards that are critical to implementation and necessary for student success in achieving science literacy are 1) Goals; 2) Investigate and Understand; 3) Nature of Science; 4) K-12 Safety; and 5)Instructional Technology.
+These five components support the Virginia Profile of a Graduate and an integrated instruction approach that incorporates Science, Technology, Engineering, and Mathematics (STEM).
 It is imperative to science instruction that the local curriculum consider and address how these components are incorporated in the design of the kindergarten through high school science program.

 Goals